alaa-gnt/alaa-gnt/README.md

-# Hi there, I'm Geunat Alaa Edddin 👋
+# Hi there, I'm Guenat Alaa Edddin 👋

 Welcome to my GitHub profile!
 I'm a passionate developer who loves building cool stuff and learning new technologies.